 Youth-led Peace: Inclusion of Youth in Peace Processes

-Against this background, the objective of our project is to enable non-academic partners to use our research in relation to:
+Against this background, the objective of our project was to enable non-academic partners to use our research in relation to:

 (i) the capacity building of young peacemakers to overcome legal, policy and socio-cultural barriers to inclusion and to initiate, engage in, and influence grassroots and official peace processes; and